 The notification must be submitted within six months from the end of the Financial Year of the Licensee or Exempted Licensee.

-The notification must be submitted electronically on the Ministry of Finance Portal (a link to the Portal will be provided in due course).
+The notification must be submitted electronically on the Ministry of Finance Portal, which can be accessed here.

 Economic Substance Report